shaurya-96/Python-Beginner/README.md

 passgen, short for password generator, is a dynamic algorithm which provides customizable password.

-max provides maximum among given values. (wanted to see how max function works)
+max provides maximum among given values.

 acronym, as name suggests gives acronym of any sentence given to python